rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

   at various levels of processing.

 The name of the command establishes the environment needed for other functions in the <strong>wi_library.js</strong>.

 Next, let's look inside that file.

 <a name="GloballyAccessibleVariables"></a>

-### Globally Accessible Variables
+### Global variables in closures

-Several globally-accessible variables are needed:
+Several globally-accessible variables are useful:

-   * Message level for printing messages
+   * <a href="#MessageLevels">Message level</a> for printing messages
    * <a href="#RunDataInAttribute">RunDataIn</a> specification
    * <a href="#RunType">RunType</a> to control app access functionality (URL_Landing, SignUp, SignIn, SignOut)
-   * ThinkTimeSecs (Numbe of seconds to wait before every)
+   * <a href="#ThinkTimeSecs">ThinkTimeSecs</a> (Number of seconds to wait before every)
-   * Number of Retries
+   * <a href="#Retries">Number of Retries</a>

-<a name="JavaScriptClosures"></a>

-### Use JavaScript Closures module pattern

-Global variables previously defined at the top of the file above the first function definition have been removed because it's not good practice to define globals.
+Global variables are no longer defined at the top of the file (above the first function definition) because it's not good practice to define globals.
 They "pollute the global namespace" and cause name conflicts.

-The values of the above are obtained by referring to "methods" of an object.
+Instead, values are made available to various calling functions as "methods" of an object.

+<a name="MessageLevels"></a>

+### Message levels

+The scope of messages that LoadRunner outputs is determined by the various Log Run-time settings.

 The message level is set during initialization by this code:

     {% highlight JavaScript %}
     wi_msg_level.init(){% endhighlight %}

-to obtain the message level at initialization:
+To retrieve the message level saved at initialization:

     {% highlight JavaScript %}
     wi_msg_level.at_init(){% endhighlight %}